 Easy On The Makeup

 I find that European women prefer a natural look when it comes to applying cosmetics.
-They’ll just use the basics and they don’t overdo it.
+They’ll just use the basics and don’t overdo it.
 But the one thing they seem to love is lipstick — especially the Parisians.
-Bright red lipstick is a favorite and you’ll women wearing it all around the city.
+Bright red lipstick is a favorite and you’ll see women wearing it all around the city.

 Never Sweats or Running Shoes